ranfysvalle02/just-a-bag-of-words/README.md

 ## Capturing Meaning in Text

-Capturing the meaning in text is one of the most challenging aspects of text analysis.
-It involves understanding the context, semantics, and syntax of the text.
-Several techniques are used to capture meaning in text:
+Capturing the meaning in text and structured data like JSON is one of the most challenging aspects of text analysis.
+It involves understanding the context, semantics, syntax, and structure of the data.
+Several techniques are used to capture meaning in text and structured data:

+- **Tokenization:** This is the process of breaking down text into smaller units, called tokens.
+In the context of JSON, tokenization involves not just breaking down text into individual words, but also handling keys, values, arrays, and nested objects while maintaining the structure.
+This is crucial for machines to interpret both the structure and the content correctly.

 - **Part-of-Speech (POS) Tagging:** This involves labeling each word in the text as a noun, verb, adjective, etc. POS tagging helps in understanding the grammatical structure of the text and the role of each word in the sentence.

 - **Named Entity Recognition (NER):** NER involves identifying and classifying named entities in the text, such as persons, organizations, locations, etc. It helps in understanding who or what the text is about.
+In the context of JSON, NER can be used to identify and classify entities within the structured data.

 - **Dependency Parsing:** This involves analyzing the grammatical structure of the sentence to determine the relationships between words.
 Dependency parsing helps in understanding how words in a sentence relate to each other.
+In structured data like JSON, understanding the relationships between different elements is crucial for accurately interpreting the data.

 - **Semantic Analysis:** This involves understanding the meaning of the text.
 Techniques used in semantic analysis include word sense disambiguation (determining the correct meaning of a word based on context), semantic role labeling (identifying the semantic roles of words in a sentence), and semantic similarity (measuring the semantic similarity between words or sentences).
+In the context of JSON, semantic analysis can involve understanding the meaning and context of the keys and values in the structured data.

+By combining these techniques, we can capture the meaning in both text and structured data, enabling more accurate and nuanced analysis and interpretation.

 ## Conclusion: The Future Built on the Past